-An important strand in the literature has developed the idea that labor markets are competitive, not segmented: The informal sector arises because individuals have heterogeneous abilities and preferences.
-A simple model posits two possible sources of income: Individuals can offer their labor services for an exogenously determined wage, or they can engage in (informal) self-employment.
+An important strand in the literature has developed the idea that labor markets are competitive, not segmented: the informal sector arises because individuals have different abilities and preferences.
+A simple model posits two possible sources of income: individuals can offer their labor services for an externally determined wage, or they can engage in (informal) self-employment.
 The key assumption is that managerial ability is an important input for self-employed activities.
 Individuals with high managerial ability find it optimal to choose self-employment, and individuals with low managerial ability specialize in wage employment.

 The idea that informal self-employed individuals have special talents has been extended to explain some stylized facts.
 One competitive model allows managers to self-finance part of their capital with savings and also borrow funds from an intermediary.
 Access to outside financing is better in the formal sector.
 But unlike informal managers, formal managers are subject to taxes.
 In this setting, the most talented managers self-select into the formal sector and operate with more physical capital than informal managers.
 In turn, assuming that capital and skill are complements in production, skilled labor will be more prevalent in the formal sector.